-At another reactor, a primary cooling system pool inlet valve and its actuator were removed for repair.
-The valve was put back in position, but the balance of work to complete the reinstallation could only be continued on the next day.
-On the following day, however, the maintenance team failed to recognize that the valve flanges had not been properly bolted and tightened and proceeded to install the actuator and control devices and to recommission the valve.
-The omission was discovered after another day, when the hold-up tank supplying the pool make-up water was found to be empty and about 38 m3 of water flooded the valve pit.
+At another reactor, a primary cooling system pool inlet valve along with its actuator was removed for repair, and the valve was put back in position, but the balance of work to complete the reinstallation could only be continued on the next day.
+On the following day, however, the maintenance team failed to recognise that the valve flanges had not been properly bolted and tightened the previous day, and proceeded to install the actuator and control devices and to re-commission the valve.
+The omission was discovered after another day, when the hold-up tank supplying the pool make-up water was found to be empty and about 10000 gallons (38 m3) of water flooded the valve pit.
 The event highlights the importance of a coordinated procedural approach, with checklists, when carrying out maintenance work on SSCs important to safety.

-Three separate crane failure events were reported by a single facility over a time span of six years.
+Three separate crane-failure events were reported by a single facility over a time span of six years.
 Although all three events occurred while lifting heavy shielded casks containing irradiated material and resulted in the load dropping freely to the floor, each event was due to a distinctly different failure.
 In the first case, the crane brake failed to hold the load due to an improperly adjusted brake calliper.
-In the second event, the crane rope derailed from a pulley without a retaining guide, causing a 3 tonne container to fall six metres to the floor.
-In the third case, the severely corroded crane rope broke while hoisting a 20 tonne container filled with spent fuel and caused the container to topple over.
+In the second event, the crane rope derailed from a pulley without a retaining guide, causing a three ton container to fall six metres to the floor.
+In the third case, the severely corroded crane rope broke while hoisting a twenty ton container filled with spent fuel and caused the container to topple over.